"I have come that they might have life, and have it more abundantly."

-If Gallup, Zogby and others testing the whims of the populace today had been around 2,000 years ago, Jesus wouldnt have cared about the first poll.
+If Gallup, Zogby and all those testing the whims of the populace had been around 2,000 years ago, Jesus wouldn't have cared a whit about the first poll.

-He already knew the percentages: most of the people He came to save wanted a militant Messiah.
-He also knew His reasons for coming to earth transcended theirs, and no one, not even hid powerful rival, Satan, could persuade Him to change His mind.
+He already knew most of the people he came to save wanted a militant Messiah.
+But he also knew his reasons for coming to earth transcended theirs, and no one could persuade him to change his mind.

-Its unwise to make a decision when we are hungry, angry, lonely, or tired, for those are the times we are most vulnerable.
-Jesus had been in the wilderness for 40 days without companionship or food, and He was probably tired.
-With Jesus suffering from three basic, human vulnerabilities, Satan must have thought he had a good chance to wear this do-gooder down.
-Every other leader he knew had fallen prey to his cunning ways when they were at their weakest.
+It's unwise, we are told, to make a decision when we are hungry, angry, lonely or tired, for those are the times we are most vulnerable to error.
+By the time Satan arrived on the scene in this incident, Jesus had been in the wilderness for 40 days without companionship or food.
+Satan must have thought he had a good chance to wear this do-gooder down.

-Theres no doubt Jesus was hungry, nor that God could feed His only Son now.
-But convincing Jesus to feed His own body was not the primary motive behind the first test.
+Convincing Jesus to feed his own body was not the primary motive behind the test.
 Satan, the master of human nature, was trying to derail the mission of the Son of God.

 For the second test, Satan turned to another human characteristic: a thirst for thrills.
 As the two men stood on the pinnacle of the Temple, 450 feet above the ground, Satan whispered again:

-Satan had one more trick up his sleeve: Fall down and worship me, and Ill give you all the kingdoms of the world.
-You wont have to lift a finger to gain their allegiance.
+Satan had one more trick up his sleeve: "Worship me, Jesus, and I'll give you all the kingdoms of the world.
+You won't have to lift a finger to gain their allegiance."

-This is also the most convincing test for us that Jesus would be the Messiah who seeks to gain mens hearts and not their kingdoms.
-Most of all, to follow Satans route would have meant saving the world by becoming like the world.
-All who have followed that course have already failed.
+It's also the most convincing test for us to learn that Jesus would be a Messiah who sought men's hearts, not their kingdoms.
+Most of all, to follow Satan's route would have meant saving the world by becoming like the world.
+All who have followed that route have already failed.

-Jesus plan for saving the world was higher than the Temple, greater than the temporary needs of human nature, and more enduring that the greatest nation the world has ever produced.
+Jesus' plan for saving the world was higher than the Temple, greater than the temporary needs of mankind, and more enduring than the greatest nation in the world.

 The Columbia County News-Times ©2013.
 All Rights Reserved.